DIPLOMA IN COMPUTER ENGINEERING (S53, DCPE)

 are monitored in real-time, via environmental sensors, to maintain optimal growth conditions for the vegetables.
 This helps reduce maintenance of the system as the built-in IoT Controller processes the data to automatically control lighting and

 Compared to traditional agricultural methods, the vertical farming implementation can save more than 90 percent land area needed, while harvesting 80 percent more per unit area.
 Furthermore, with the water recycling design, the system is able to achieve

 a reduction of 70 to 85 percent water usage.
 A mobile-enabled dashboard enables owners to monitor the growth of their crops and receive alerts when any anomalies occur.

-organic mineral nutrients are used for the hydroponic growing.
+and organic mineral nutrients are used for the hydroponic growing.
 After the initial planting of the seedlings, the system is practically self-sustaining until the crops are ready to be harvested.
-The result is a sustainable food solution that can be
+The result is a sustainable food solution that

 To date, the team has successfully grown and harvested basil (sweet, lemon, cinnamon), lettuce (butterhead, romaine and red leaf), kang kong, kai lan, nai bai cai and rocket.

 Apart from four working prototypes showcased in Singapore Polytechnic, more than 30 sets have been deployed commercially in collaboration with EEE’s Industry partner, S.I.F.
 Pte Ltd.

 Two other EEE projects made it to the finals of the competition: